Common searched topics: Manufacturing, Label printing, Sales order

 Mobile

-If you’d like to create sales orders on the go, you can use the inFlow Cloud mobile app!
+If you’d like to create sales orders on the go, you can use the inFlow mobile app!

 How to create and complete a sales order